SalesCRM.sale

 Best for: solo operators who expect to grow

-What makes it worth the look is the new command bar: type or say a plain sentence — "Le Sablon ordered 10kg of agar agar" — and it creates the real order against your real customer and product records, in whatever language you naturally speak.
+What makes it worth the look beyond the bundling is the new command bar: type or say a plain sentence — "Le Sablon ordered 10kg of agar agar" — and it creates the real order against your real customer and product records, in whatever language you naturally speak.
 No other CRM on this list can do that today.
 Combine that with the fact the same account can grow into a call center, a booking engine, an e-commerce storefront, or a full ERP without a re-platform, and it's the one CRM here that a genuine one-person business and a 200-person sales floor could both use without feeling like the wrong fit.

 Visit Response365 →